adkron/style/module_RM_template.md

 ###Further Examples
 * [Audio playback](link to example for this in the "examples" folder).
 Description of what this example does.

-###Extra Hardware Informations and Advanced Information
+###Hardware specifications and Advanced Information
 * Useful details and diagrams of the hardware
 * Any cool hacks e.g. wire hacks